intel/opencl-intercept-layer/docs/controls.md

 The Intercept Layer for OpenCL Applications will only dump images when the enqueue counter is less than this value, inclusive.

+### Device Partitioning Controls

+##### `AutoPartitionAllDevices` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will automatically partition parent devices and return all parent devices and all sub-devices.

+##### `AutoPartitionAllSubDevices` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will automatically partition parent devices and return all sub-devices, but no parent devices.

+##### `AutoPartitionSingleSubDevice` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will automatically partition parent devices and return a single sub-device, but no other sub-devices or parent devices or other sub-devices.

+##### `AutoPartitionByAffinityDomain` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will try to automatically partition parent devices by the next partitionable affinity domain, if supported.

+##### `AutoPartitionEqually` (cl_uint)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will try to automatically partition parent devices into sub-devices with the specified number of compute units, if supported.

 ### AubCapture Controls

 ##### `AubCapture` (bool)